dbrizard/add-pdf-contents/README.md

 # Usage
 ## Write the contents of the pdf/djvu file
-First, you have to manually write the contents of the pdf file you want to put bookmarks in:
+First, you have to manually write in a text file (e.g. `contents.txt`) the contents of the pdf file you want to put bookmarks in:

 * one line per bookmark;
 * blank lines are ignored;
 * the page number must be at the end of the line, seperated by a whitespace (other separator possible, not tested yet);
 * **indentation is functional**: the depth of the bookmark is proportional to the number of whitespaces at the beginning of the line;
+* page offsets in the form `+10` or `-8` on separate lines;
 * if you use CPDF, the caracter `"` is reserved and connot be used (see generated file `contents.bmk`).

 ## Convert  `contents.txt` into `contents.bmk`